18F/cloud-marketplaceholder/_pages/index.md

 ## Prototype

-The team has created a prototype to spark conversation centered around the idea of a “store” where government employees could obtain cloud-based software.
+The team has created a prototype to spark conversation around the idea of a “store” where government employees could obtain cloud-based software.
 Please note it isn’t meant to represent a recommended direction or design.

 [![Prototype thumbnail]({{ '/assets/img/prototype-thumb.png' | relative_url }})](https://gsa.invisionapp.com/share/4RCD8OISB#/241551676_home-Logged-In)